Proposal Title Pages: Title, Subtitle, & Design

 To ensure your title page is attractive, follow general design principles and proposal formatting rules.
 Use lots of white space to draw attention to the key information of the title and housekeeping information.
 Some proposal tools come with templated designs.
 The text on the page should always be easy to find and easy to read.
 Use color schemes that are attractive but not distracting, looking to the industry or the client for preferred color choices.
 Ensure your design follows your organization’s branding.

-The title page is how you acquaint your client to the valuable business opportunity inside your proposal.
-This space offers an often-missed opportunity to kick-off the proposal with a persuasive introduction.
+The title page is how you acquaint your client with the valuable business opportunity inside your proposal.
+This space offers an often-missed opportunity to kick off the proposal with a persuasive introduction.
 A strong title page allows your proposal to stand out, while also highlighting your attention to detail and strength in communication.
 Integrate these tips into your proposal title page and it will become a competitive advantage.
+Learn more about writing an excellent business proposal through our dedicated course.